JoeThorntonLab/RH-RE_scanning/scripts/mutation_matrix_comparison/matrix_comparison.md

 ![](matrix_comparison_files/figure-markdown_github/pdfv_mc-1.png)

-We can see that the probabilities of evolving each phenotypic after 3 amino acid mutation steps from EGKA are highly correlated.
+We can see that the probabilities of evolving each phenotypic after 3 amino acid mutation steps from EGKA are highly correlated and almost identical.

 Finally, let's see how similar are the phenotypic transition probabilities - the probability of evolving a given RE specificity given that evolution begins from certain RE specific phenotype.